suhank/zea-engine/docs/api/SceneTree/VLAAsset.md

 ### VLAAsset
 Class designed to load and handle `.vla` files.
-Which facilitates the migration of geometries from third party applications to the Digistar planetarium dome projection.

 **Parameters**
 * **DataFilePath([`FilePathParameter`](api/SceneTree\Parameters\FilePathParameter.md)):** Used to specify the path to the file.